InMoment/inmoment-sdk-ios/README.md

 ```

 Calling this method presents a survey modally using the given `style`.
-- parameter `context` (required): An instance of `UIViewController`.
+- `context` (required): An instance of `UIViewController`.
 This view controller will act as a host for the survey view controller.
-- parameter `gateway` (required): A valid InMoment web survey gateway.
+- `gateway` (required): A valid InMoment web survey gateway.
 Ask your CSM or TSM for details.
-- parameter `parameters` (optional): A dictionary of strings corresponding to any survey URL parameters.
+- `parameters` (optional): A dictionary of strings corresponding to any survey URL parameters.
-- parameter `style` (optional): An object of type `SurveyStyle`.
+- `style` (optional): An object of type `SurveyStyle`.

 ### Useful Tools